 Every example on this page runs end-to-end with a single command.
-Copy, paste, run.
+The

 Demonstrates every mutation type: spawn entities with components, inject processors at runtime, RBAC permission checks, fork a world, and query the full command audit trail.